 Biology: Females do not always lay their eggs on larval food material.
 The eggs hatch in 17-18 days.
 Development time from egg to adult usually requires 249-354 days at room temperature, but may take as long as 2-3 years depending upon temperature and food.
 Adult males live 13-28 days whereas females live 14-144 days.
 Complete Metamorphosis

-Habits: Casemaking clothes moth lava attack primarily materials of animal origin and secondly those of plant origin.
-Animal origin materials include, feathers, wool's, rugs, furs, taxidermy mounts and piano felts.
-Plant origin materials include tobacco, various seasonings, hemp almonds saffron etc. it is a major pest of feathers/down and hair/fur
+Habits: Casemaking clothes moth larvae attack primarily materials of animal origin and secondly those of plant origin.
+Animal origin materials include, feathers, wool’s, rugs, furs, taxidermy mounts and piano felts.
+Plant origin materials include tobacco, various seasonings, hemp almonds, saffron etc. it is a major pest of feathers/down and hair/fur.

 Biology: Female’s lay 4-8 eggs after each blood meal, laying some 400-500 eggs during their lifetime.
 The eggs are not glued or stuck to the hairs or body but are deposited on or between hairs, or in the nest or bedding material.
 Hence, eggs are deposited on the animal either fall or are shaken off, and are frequently found in cracks and crevices where pets sleep or frequent.
 Adults usually begin to seek a blood meal on the second day of emergence, but can live for several months on stored body fat.
 Although they have a preferred host, they will readily bite and can survive using other species as hosts.

 Habits: They attack synthetic fibres only when they are interwoven with natural animal fibre material or are soiled.
 They feed on materials such as wool, hair, fur etc. they have been found infesting beef meat, fish and milk products in addition to furs and woollens.
-Under heavy infestations larva maybe seen crawling about exposed.
+Under heavy infestations larvae may be seen crawling about exposed.
 The adults do not feed.